Prajwal208V/PreapBytes/react/README.md

 👉stateful v/s stateless components?
    -In React, a stateful component is a component that holds some state.
 Stateless components, by contrast, have no state. but that both types of components can use     props.
-   -They are also known as Container vs Presentational components.That means the stateful components are keeping track of changing data, while stateless components       print out what is given to them via props, or they always render the same thing.
+   -They are also known as Container and Presentational components.That means the stateful components are keeping track of changing data, while stateless components       print out what is given to them via props, or they always render the same thing.

 👉conditionally render components?
      -we can build Single Page Applications (SPA) that are dynamic and highly interactive with React.One feature that allows, that is conditional rendering.